The Sacrament of Holy Orders

 - and the episcopate (bishop)

-The name of our Parish Priest is Father Jim Hannah.
+The name of our Parish Priest is Monsignor James Hannah.
 The name of the Archbishop of Toronto is Archbishop Thomas Collins.
 It is important to pray for our priests and bishops who lead us.

 In the Archdiocese of Toronto, ordinations to the deaconate happen in January and ordinations to the priesthood happen on Mother's Day in May at St. Michael's Cathedral.
 The Sacrament of Holy Orders confers an indelible mark on the soul of the deacon, priest or bishop.
 The bishops descend from the twelve apostles and it is from the bishops that a Pope is elected.